Medically reviewed on Jul 16, 2018

 It is not known whether Metaglip will harm an unborn baby.
 Similar diabetes medications have caused severe hypoglycemia in newborn babies whose mothers had used the medication near the time of delivery.
 Tell your doctor if you are pregnant or plan to become pregnant while using this medicine.

-It is not known whether Metaglip passes into breast milk or if it could harm a nursing baby.
 You should not breast-feed while you are taking this medicine.

 How should I take Metaglip?